-The total OPEB liability was determined by an actuarial valuation as of June 30, 2016, rolled forward to June 30, 2017 using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability, reported as of June 30, 2019 was determined by an actuarial valuation as of June 30, 2017, rolled forward to June 30, 2018 using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.75% Salary increases Dependent upon pension system ranging from 3.00% to 6.50%, including inflation Investment rate of return 7.15%, net of OPEB plan investment expense, including inflation Healthcare cost trend rates Actual trend used for fiscal year 2017.
-For fiscal years on and after 2018, trend starts at 8.50% and 9.75% for pre and post-Medicare, respectively, and gradually decreases to an ultimate trend of 4.50%.
-Excess trend rate of 0.14% and 0.29% for pre and post-Medicare, respectively, is added to healthcare trend rates pertaining to per capita claims costs beginning in 2020 to account for the Excise Tax.
-Actuarial cost method Entry age normal cost method Amortization method Level percentage of payroll over a 21 year closed period Remaining amortization period 21 years closed as of June 30, 2016
+Salary increases Dependent upon pension system ranging from 3.00% to 6.50%, including inflation

+Investment rate of return 7.15%, net of OPEB plan investment expense, including inflation for the Excise Tax.

+Healthcare cost trend rates Actual trend used for fiscal year 2018.
+For fiscal years on and after

+2019, trend starts at 8.00% and 10.00% for pre and post-Medicare, respectively, and gradually decreases to an ultimate trend of 4.50%.
+Excess trend rate of 0.13% and 0.00% for pre and post-Medicare, respectively, is added to healthcare trend rates pertaining to per capita claims costs beginning in 2022 to account

+Actuarial cost method Entry age normal cost method

+Amortization method Level percentage of payroll over a 20 year closed period

+Remaining amortization period 20 years closed as of June 30, 2017

-Mortality rates were based on the RP-2000 Healthy Annuitant Mortality Table projected with Scale AA on a fully generational basis for PERS and Teachers' Retirement System (TRS).
-RP-2000 Healthy Annuitant Mortality Table projected to 2025 with scale BB for West Virginia Death, Disability, and Retirement Fund (Troopers A) and West Virginia State Police Retirement System(Troopers B).
-Pre-Retirement: RP-2000 Non-Annuitant Mortality Table projected with Scale AA on a fully generational basis for PERS and TRS.
-RP-2000 Non-Annuitant Mortality Table projected to 2020 with Scale BB for Troopers A and B.
+Post-retirement mortality rates were based on the RP-2000 Healthy Annuitant Mortality Table projected with Scale AA on a fully generational basis for PERS and Teachers' Retirement System (TRS) and RP-2014 Healthy Annuitant Mortality Table projected with scale MP-2016 on a fully generational basis for West Virginia Death, Disability, and Retirement Fund (Troopers A) and West Virginia State Police Retirement System (Troopers B).
+Pre-Retirement mortality rates were based on RP-2000 Non-Annuitant Mortality Table projected with Scale AA on a fully generational basis for PERS and TRS and RP-2014 Employee Mortality Table projected with Scale MP-2016 on a fully generational basis for Troopers A and B.

-The actuarial assumptions used in the June 30, 2017 and 2016 valuations were based on the results of an actuarial experience study for the period July 1, 2011 - June 30, 2015.
+The actuarial assumptions used in the June 30, 2018 and 2017 valuations were based on the results of an actuarial experience study for the period July 1, 2010 - June 30, 2015.